"Y’en a qui élèvent des gosses au fond d’un H.L.M.

 All you need is NANO...
 TEACHING

-The objective of the Master of Science program, Physics and Engineering of Nanomaterials, PHINAM, founded and led by Prof. Igor Lukyanchuk in University of Picardie, France, is to train students through research for public and private research laboratories in the fabrication, characterization, and modeling of functional nanomaterials.
+The objective of the Master of Science program, Physics and Engineering of Nanomaterials, PHINAM, founded and led by Prof. Igor Lukyanchuk in University of Picardie, France, is to train students through research in the fabrication, characterization, and modeling of functional nanomaterials for public and private research laboratories.

 Integrating negative capacitance into the field-effect transistors (FET) promises to break fundamental limits of power dissipation known as Boltzmann tyranny.
 However, realization of the stable static negative capacitance in the non-transient regime without hysteresis remains a daunting task.
 Here we put forth an ingenious design for the ferroelectric domain-based FET with the stable reversible static negative capacitance...
-ArXiv 2108.02977 (2021)
+Nature partner journal: Computational Materials, 52 (2022)

 Nobel Prize in 2010 was given for “groundbreaking experiments in 2D graphene.”
 In fact, before graphene has been extracted and measured, some of its fundamental physical properties have already been uncovered in bulk graphite